 Ahhh, Pai.
 The elephant-pants-wearing, man-bunned, tattooed-traveler capital of Thailand.
 Despite Chiang Mai’s many draws, sometimes the sizable rats and endless traffic circling the moat can become too much.
 Thankfully, there’s Pai.

 A bit less than four hours north of Chiang Mai, Pai is a much smaller, chilled-out, riverside option for getting away from concrete.
 Although still mostly green, Pai’s popularity and its development have grown tremendously in the last decade.
 So far, the charm has survived.
 Travelers of all budgets and nationalities cram into minivans to visit Pai.
 A surprising number come and decide not to leave.

 But don’t let outdated guidebooks that still refer to Pai as a “quiet, hippie town” fool you.
 The growth in tourism sent many of the original “hippies” scurrying out of Pai to quieter destinations or homesteads in the hills outside of town.
 Somehow, despite the size, the backpacker-oriented nightlife rages later than Chiang Mai’s.
 Fortunately, there are plenty of organic eateries, juice shops, and healthy options for curing next-day regrets.

 Visiting tip: Pai’s legacy as a healthy place grows.
 You’ll find a high concentration of vegetarian and organic food (much of which is grown nearby), juice shops, and options for a healthier lifestyle.
 Yoga retreats, tai chi, qi gong, meditation centers, holistic healing workshops — Pai offers a lot of opportunities for improving health and knowledge if you can avoid the reggae bars.

-The city of Chiang Rai is an anomaly among the places to go in Northern Thailand.
+The city of Chiang Rai is an anomaly among the places to go to in Northern Thailand.
 With a population of only around 75,000 people, it’s certainly smaller than Chiang Mai.
 But the city is buzzing with commerce, universities, and daily life — which unfortunately includes plenty of traffic.

 Most tourists are drawn for a short visit to Chiang Rai thanks in large part to the impressive creations of Thawan Duchanee and Chalermchai Kositpipat, two renowned Thai artists.
 After enjoying their contributions to the city, you can escape to the serene Khun Korn Forest Park, a worthwhile 45 minutes away, to cool down under a waterfall.